 EDAX's Octane Silicon Drift Detector (SDD) Series for the Transmission Electron Microscope (TEM) offers the crucial analytical solution for TEM applications.
-EDAX was the first to launch a windowless SDD, which gives the most favorable light element performance with full transmission of low energy X-rays.
+EDAX was the first to launch a windowless SDD, which gives the most favorable light element performance with the full transmission of low energy X-rays.

 In comparison to a SUTW detector, the sensitivity of the light element was up to 500% better and the count rate was improved by 30% for heavy elements.
 Therefore the outcome is the mapping speed and light element recognition in low concentrations are greatly improved with the windowless design.